jeffdapaz/VisualChatGPTStudio/README.md

 2 - Generate a new key: https://platform.openai.com/api-keys

-3 - Copy and past the key on options and set the "OpenAI Service" parameter as "OpenAI":
+3 - Copy and past the key on options and set the `OpenAI Service` parameter as `OpenAI`:

 <img src="https://github.com/jeffdapaz/VisualChatGPTStudio/assets/63928228/09a93cc9-c35d-4fee-b3a1-05f2dd0212f1" width="75%">